On This Day in History: February 24

 - Kim Kyu-jong, South Korean singer, dancer, and actor

-- Nakash Aziz, Indian playback singer and music composer
+- Nakash Aziz, Indian playback singer and composer

 - Corey Graves, American wrestler and sportscaster